 - Provide Speakers and Industry Insights: Invite a C-suite executive leader to share their personal journey in Darden’s Leadership Speaker Series or invite a senior leader to engage students in a candid conversation through our more intimate Darden Dialogues series.

 - Expand Your Brand: Strengthen your brand presence on and off Grounds by having your company highlighted as a Darden Corporate Partner on our website, in our annual Investors Report and in branding opportunities throughout the academic year.

 - Engage in Thought Leadership: Receive invitations to take advantage of exclusive webinars, global events and on-Grounds opportunities with Darden faculty.

-- Access Darden Talent: Participate in a complimentary company briefing on Grounds as well as complimentary participation in our on-Grounds multicompany networking nights, hosted by Darden’s Career Development Center.
+- Access Darden Talent: Participate in a complimentary company briefing on Grounds as well as complimentary participation in our on-Grounds multicompany networking nights, hosted by Darden’s The Career Center.

 - Partner on Student Projects: Work with faculty and students to develop curriculum-based projects designed to provide tangible outcomes and a business plan for your company.

 Partnering with the Darden School of Business based on your company's goals provides strong return on investment.
 To learn more about corporate partnerships with Darden, please contact Christine Hollins, senior director, corporate and foundation relations, at [email protected] or +1-434-924-4783.

 Read about how Darden has benefited your peers.

 Johnson & Johnson (J&J), one of the world’s premier medical and consumer health companies, engages with Darden in numerous ways.
 In addition to identifying Darden as one of its primary recruiting schools, J&J provides the School with access to business issues for case writing opportunities, sends senior alumni to the classroom for speaking engagements, and supports Darden's Corporate Partners Program and student clubs.